 Does Infidelity Affect a Divorce Case in Raleigh?

-In North Carolina, adultery is a ground (legal reason) for filing for divorce, and naturally, this will have an effect on the case, often making an already difficult process that much more painful.
-But does it have any other influence on the legal process itself?
+In North Carolina, adultery is a ground (legal reason) for filing for divorce.
+Naturally, this will affect the case, often making an already difficult process much more painful.
+But does infidelity have any other influence on the divorce legal process itself?
 It can, yes, but perhaps not as much as expected.
 It may not directly affect child custody, property division, or child support, but it will directly influence a judge's decision when it comes to awarding alimony.

-While it is unlikely that an affair will enter into a court's calculations when it comes to determining child custody, adultery is more likely to have an effect on the equitable distribution of marital property.
+While it is unlikely that an affair will enter into a court's calculations when it comes to determining child custody, adultery is more likely to have an effect on the equitable distribution of marital property in Raleigh.
 For example, if an unfaithful spouse took his or her lover on a vacation and gave them gifts, if these gifts were financed with money from a married couple's joint account, then this could directly affect the outcome of property division.

 Categories: